hzonz/proxmox_sensors/docs/es/README.md

+## 📚 Documentation & Guides

+To ensure a smooth setup, please follow these step-by-step guides:

+### 🚀 Installation Guide: How to add the repository via HACS or manual method.

+### 🔑 API Token & Permissions: How to create a secure user and token in Proxmox with the correct permissions.

+### 🌡️ Hardware Sensors Setup: How to install and configure lm-sensors on your Proxmox node.

+### ⚙️ Initial Configuration: Walking through the first-time setup and login process.

+---

 # 🚀 Proxmox Sensors Extended

 **The most comprehensive, efficient, and organized integration for monitoring Proxmox VE and PBS from Home Assistant.**